Neel Bhattacharya

-Neel Bhattacharya (born 8 June 1986) is an Indian television actor.
-He started his career in television as a lead actor through Thik Jeno Love Story and is well known for portraying the character of Prwithwijit Deb in Stree and Nikhil in Krishnakoli.
+Neel Bhattacharya (born 8 June 1990) is an Indian television actor.
+He started his career in television as a lead actor through Thik Jeno Love Story and is well known for portraying the character of Prwithwijit Deb in Stree, Nikhil in Krishnakoli and Raj Ghoshal in Amar Sangee.

 Career

 Beside working in TV soap operas, Neel has also acted in a few Bengali movies, notably Chitra and Lokkhyo.
 He has also performed as the lead male actor in many music videos like Chaina (Don't want), composed and sung by Shaan, Yeh Dil Hai Bekarar by Benny Dayal.